You can get an eSIM plan from just 99p/month in the UK. We compare eSIM-compatible SIM-only deals.

 In this article, we’ll compare the eSIM-ready SIM Only deals currently available in the UK.
-We’ll also look at how to set up an eSIM on your phone as it will sometimes require an extra step to move your plan onto eSIM.
+We’ll also look at how to set up an eSIM on your phone as it will sometimes require an additional step to move your plan onto eSIM.

 Contents